 An absence on the first day of class may automatically result in your being dropped from this course.
 If you are unable to attend for a legitimate reason, it is advisable to notify me before class meets (documentation, e.g.: a doctor's note, may be requested to verify that an absence is legitimate.)
 You can request that your place be held, though that potential decision will be at my discretion.

 In addition to the policies detailed above, students may be dropped from this course if they exceed four unexcused absences throughout the semester.
-(Note: two tardies will count as an absence; i.e.: arriving to class late more than ten times may also result in your being dropped from the course.)
-Again, these policies are designed to encourage regular, active participation in this course, which is essential for student success.
+(Note: two tardies will count as an

 Important Dates